St Peter, Westcheap: Benefactions, works and burials

 Thomas Wood, Prime Warden of the Goldsmiths in 1484, 1490 and 1497, and Sheriff in 1491–92, had agreed with Sir Edmond Shaa to underwrite the endowment of his Obit.
 He became alderman of Vintry Ward from 1496 until his death in 1503 or 1504.
 John Stow told how he built "the most beautiful frame of fair houses and shops that be within the walls of London... betwixt Bread Street end and the Cross in Cheap."
 These stood directly opposite St Peter's, on the south frontage of Cheapside.
 "It containeth in number ten fair dwellings and fourteen shops, all in one frame, uniformly built four storeys high, beautified towards the street with the Goldsmiths' arms and the likeness of Woodmen, in memory of his name, riding on monstrous beasts, all which is cast in lead, painted over and gilt: these he gave to the Goldsmiths, with stocks of money, to be lent to young men having those shops."
 Stow attributes to him the images of Woodmen, or Woodwoses, which supported the roof of the middle aisle of St Peter's church.
-Expenses of 1590 for repairing the shields, arrows and clubs of the "greene men", may refer to these figures, their attributes and heraldic devices.
+Expenses of 1590 for repairing the shields, arrows and clubs of the "greene men" may refer to these figures, their attributes and heraldic devices.
 Thomas Wood's will, dated 1501/02, appointed his burial in the tomb on the right of the high altar at St Peter's, with arrangements for the burial, mourning, and month's mind.
-It contained many bequests in favour of St Peter's, including "myn ymage of Jhū of sylver and gilte to stande on the high awter", and made parson John Chaunterell Overseer to his executors, his widow Margaret and his two sons-in-law, Henry Worley and Michael Englissh.
-Margaret Wood remarried to William Copynger, mariner, citizen and Fishmonger (Sheriff 1506–1507, Lord Mayor in 1512–1513).
+It contained many bequests in favour of St Peter's, including "myn ymage of Jhū of sylver and gilte to stande on the high awter", and made parson John Chaunterell Overseer to his executors.